wilddom/memrise2anki-extension/README.md

 Mems
 ----

-Unfortunately the import of your mems from Memrise is no longer possible.
+Unfortunately importing your mems from Memrise is no longer possible.

 Bug Reports